SpinalHDL/SpinalDoc/spinal/lib/fsm.md

 ## States
-There multiple kind of states that you can use.
+There is multiple kinds of states that you can use.

 - State (the base one)
 - StateDelay
 - StateFsm
 - StateParallelFsm

-In each of them you have access to the following utils :
+In each of them you have access the following utilities :

 | Name | Description |
 | ------- | ---- |